 Frostbite can occur without hypothermia.
 You may feel a tingling in the affected part, followed by numbness and changes in skin color.
 Pain subsides as the condition worsens.
 Blisters may form.
-Get medical attention as soon as possible.
+Get medical attention as soon as possible if you notice any of these symptoms in yourself or those around you.